 Led By: Erika Murphy

-Please join us on Zoom for any or all of these three sessions, offered at 2pm Friday, Saturday, and Sunday, Sept.
-4–6.
-Each session will last about one hour and will be recorded for future viewing.
+Please join Erika on Zoom for any or all of these three sessions, offered at 1 pm Friday, Saturday, and Sunday, May 15-17.
+Each session will last about one hour.
+We’ll post the link here the week of the retreat